amitsaha/amitsaha.github.io/content/my-own-ping.md

 The post [here](http://www.genetech.com.au/blog/?p=970) describes the packet structure a bit more along with a graphical representation.

+With that bit of theory under our belt, let's look into what system calls are made as part of the above invocation of the `ping` program.

-## stracing ping
+## System calls made as part of ping

-With that basic theoretical idea above, let's see what is happening at the system call level using `strace`:
+With that basic theoretical idea above, let's see what is happening at the system call level using `strace`.
+If you don't have `strace` installed, please install it.

 ```